rakaar/paper2videoV2/artifacts/test_paper/README.md

 - The slide dimensions are 16:9 aspect ratio
 - Image paths have been corrected to properly reference the source images
 - Images are sized to fit within the slides with CSS styling to prevent cutoff
+- Audio files are in WAV format, generated using the Sarvam TTS API

 ## Script Information